- Faculty & Staff

 The Asian American Studies Institute fosters scholarly work on human rights, community identity formation, and the arts through interdisciplinary engagements and collaborations.
-The Asian American Studies Institute has three core faculty and two courtesy appoints.
-In addition, the Institute has adjunct faculty who teach at the Waterbury, Stamford, and Torrington Campuses.
-Dr. Michael Ego serves as the Executive Director for the Institute.
-Dr. Cathy Schlund-Vials is the Institute’s Associate Director.
+Dr. Cathy Schlund-Vials is the Institute’s Director.

 The Asian American Studies Institute has nationally recognized holdings on the Japanese American Internment and the Fred Ho Collection.
 The Institute has proudly hosted a number of national initiatives (including "East of California," "History and Politics of Filipino Americans," and a conference focused on Nepali Women).
 The Institute’s commitment to community engagement is apparent in its programming, such as the annual Nazrul Conference and " Day of Remembrance" Lecture.

 The Institute offers a minor in Asian American Studies and cross-lists courses with several departments.